 There are several types of equipment that can be affected by fields.
 However, the fields required are usually rather higher than those commonly encountered in the environment.

-Magnetic fields may, in some circumstances, affect the steadiness of the image on visual display units (VDUs) which use cathode-ray tubes.
-This can occur if the frame frequency of the VDU is close to but different from the power frequency (50 Hz).
+- Magnetic fields may, in some circumstances, affect the steadiness of the image on old-fashioned visual display units (VDUs) which use cathode-ray tubes.
+Liquid-crystal, plasma and other modern display technologies are virtually immune from such problems, so this is increasingly a historical problem only.
+It occured if the frame frequency of the VDU is close to but different from the power frequency (50 Hz).
 The effect is to cause the image to wobble at a frequency which depends on the difference between the frame frequency and the power frequency.
-Some VDU models may typically be sensitive to fields of 0.5 microtesla, although liquid-crystal, plasma and other modern display technologies are virtually immune from such problems.
+Some VDU models may typically be sensitive to fields of 0.5 microtesla.
 Limited amelioration can be achieved by careful orientation of the VDU and by screening.
 Screening magnetic fields is, however, difficult; even using high-permeability alloys such as "mumetal", worthwhile screening factors still require large amounts of the screening material.
 More on screening fields.

 - A fluorescent tube works by an electric field inside the tube causing a discharge, and this electric field can come either, as normally, from applying a mains voltage across the tube, or from the electric field produced by a power line.
 So fluorescent tubes will produce a visible glow under a power line, though usually it is only visible after dark as it is much weaker than the light they normally produce.
 The current through a fluorescent tube under a power line would probably be 20 – 200 microamps (µA) depending on the field.
 This is much less than a person can normally perceive, so you can hold the tube yourself under the power line without it hurting.
 (For comparison, a 10 W tube at 230 V draws 40 mA – 200 times greater).
 You can sometimes also make a fluorescent tube produce visible flickers by holding one end and rubbing your foot on a carpet to generate static electricity, though again, this needs to be done in a dark room.